-- Our ability to grow our medical and adult-use cannabis product offerings and dispensary services may be limited. - If we cannot manage our growth, it could have a material adverse effect on our business, financial condition and results of operations. - We have a history of sustained losses and negative cash flow from operations, and we expect to incur significant ongoing costs and obligations related to our investment in infrastructure, growth, regulatory compliance and operations and may not be able to achieve profitability. - We have concluded there is a substantial doubt about our ability to continue as a going concern. - The market for the Subordinate Voting Shares may be limited for holders of our securities who live in the U.S. - We face increasing competition that may materially and adversely affect our business, financial condition and results of operations. - We may not be able to accurately forecast our operating results and plan our operations due to uncertainties in the cannabis industry. - We are highly dependent on certain key personnel. - We face inherent risks of liability claims related to the use of our products. - Our medical marijuana business may be impacted by consumer perception of the cannabis industry, which we cannot control or predict. - Product recalls could result in a material and adverse impact on our business, financial condition and results of operations. - We have a substantial level of indebtedness that requires us to comply with certain restrictions and covenants, and we may not be able to generate sufficient cash to service all of our indebtedness and may be forced to take other actions to satisfy our obligations under our indebtedness, which may not be successful.
+- Our ability to grow our medical and adult-use cannabis product offerings and dispensary services may be limited. - · If we cannot manage our growth, it could have a material adverse effect on our business, financial condition and results of operations. - We have a history of sustained losses and negative cash flow from operations, and we expect to incur significant ongoing costs and obligations related to our investment in infrastructure, growth, regulatory compliance and operations and may not be able to achieve profitability. - We have concluded there is a substantial doubt about our ability to continue as a going concern. - The market for the Subordinate Voting Shares may be limited for holders of our securities who live in the U.S. - We face increasing competition that may materially and adversely affect our busin ess, financial condition and results of operations. - We may not be able to accurately forecast our operating results and plan our operations due to uncertainties in the cannabis industry. - We are highly dependent on certain key personnel. - We face inherent risks of liability claims related to the use of our products. - We may become party to litigation in the ordinary course of business. - Consumer preferences may change and our products may no longer be appealing to consumers. - Our medical marijuana business may be impacted by consumer perception of the cannabis industry, which we cannot control or predict. - · Product recalls could result in a material and adverse impact on our business, financial condition and results of operations. - We have a substantial level of indebtedness that requires us to comply with certain restrictions and covenants, and we may not be able to generate sufficient cash to service all of our indebtedness and may be forced to take other actions to satisfy our obligations under our indebtedness, which may not be successful.
 The terms of our indebtedness may also impair our ability to respond to changing business and economic conditions and may seriously harm our business. - We are subject to labor risks and a dispute with our employees or labor unions could have an adverse effect on our results of operations.